awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudtrail-trail.md

 # AWS::CloudTrail::Trail<a name="aws-resource-cloudtrail-trail"></a>

 Creates a trail that specifies the settings for delivery of log data to an Amazon S3 bucket\.
-A maximum of five trails can exist in a region, irrespective of the region in which they were created\.

 ## Syntax<a name="aws-resource-cloudtrail-trail-syntax"></a>